bshaan77/ai-drive-clone/_docs/project-overview.md

 # Project Overview: Google Drive Clone

-This project-overview will provide a high level overview of the google drive clone.
-This project is a speed build challenge to build a fully functional Google Drive clone, then enhance it with advanced AI-driven features that surpass existing writing tools.
-The goal is to leverage modern AI development tools and methodologies throughout the process.
+This project is a speed build challenge to build a fully functional Google Drive clone, then enhance it with AI features that surpass the functionality of Google Docs or Grammarly  Throughout the process I will be using AI first development principles to minimize the amount of manually written lines of code and complete the project as quick as possible.

 ## Purpose and Vision

-The primary purpose of this project is to develop a google drive clone as a learning assignment for an AI Software Engineer.
-Google Drive is a large complex enterprise app that will teach me about how all the different technologies interact with each other in order to manage, share, and collaborate on files.
+The purpose of this project is to serve as a learning project for modern AI tools that software engineers are using for development.
+I choose to clone google drive because it is a large and complex enterprise app that will teach me how different technologies intereact with one another: such as uploading, downloading, sharing, and managing of files and folders.
 Once the google drive clone is complete is will also serve as a foundation for experimenting with AI tools and features that can be added onto the clone to make it better than google drive.
+Personally I can also see the possibility of forking this project and adapting it to a Learning Managment System I developed for students preparing college applications.
+The file storage and collaboration could be customized for the college application writing process, serving as the best place to manage applications.

 ## Core functionalities